-You don’t want to think about taxes just when you have to do your taxes.
-Once he tax season is upon us, you usually have little options to optimize your taxes.
-It’s just about doing your taxes on time at that point.
+You don’t want to think about taxes just when you have to do them.
+Once tax season is upon us, you usually have few options to optimize your taxes.
+At that point, it’s just about doing your taxes on time.
+This investment tax guide should help plan ahead to keep more money in your pocket.

-While regular income tax from a pay is pretty simple to do, you need to do a more work for investments.
-It’s one thing to follow the steps from a tax software such as Turbo Tax, it’s another to have all your documents in order.
+While regular income tax from an employer pay is pretty simple to do, you need to do more when you have investments.
+It’s one thing to follow the steps from a tax software such as Turbo Tax; having all your documents in order is another.

-For example, if you earn less than $50 in dividends from a company, the company doesn’t have to send you a T5 form but you are still responsible to declare the income.
+For example, if you earn less than $50 in dividends from a company, the company doesn’t have to send you a T5 form but you are still responsible for declaring your income.

-While Turbo Tax, and other software, make it easy to follow the steps in entering numbers, you still have quite a bit of preparation to go through before you can actually enter the numbers.
+While Turbo Tax and other software make entering numbers easy, you still need to do quite a bit of preparation before you can do so with your investments.

-I find that I sometimes have to do 3 passes on doing my income tax and I am pretty organize with my tax receipts.
+I find that I sometimes have to do three passes on my income tax, and I am pretty organized with my tax receipts.
+Everything is digital in Dropbox per year.

 Unfortunately, not everything is included in receipts.
-Non-registered investments probably require the most work along with my company stocks for ESPP (Employee Stock Purchase Plan).
+Non-registered investments require the most work, along with an employer’s company stock plan, known as ESPP (Employee Stock Purchase Plan).

-I am going to share some preparation steps for investors.
+Here are some income tax planning steps for building an efficient investment portfolio.
 There are many more steps for others such as business owners or self-employed but I want to focus on the investing part.

 Income Tax Planning

-If you owe money, you want to wait :) In order to know if you owe money, you need to do your taxes and you don’t want to wait until the last minute either as you may be scrambling for documents.
+If you owe money, you want to wait :) To know if you owe money, you need to do your taxes, and you don’t want to wait until the last minute either, as you may be scrambling for documents.

 Step 1 – Gather all your forms

 You will probably receive your T4 sometime in February.
-The date limit is March 1 otherwise your company can be penalized.
-Along the way during the first few months, you will be receiving your T5 forms and RRSP contributions.
+The date limit is March 1; otherwise, your company can be penalized.
+Along the way during the first few months, you will be receiving your T5 forms and RRSP contribution summary.

-If you made a contribution late in February, chances are you won’t receive your statement until sometime in March.
+If you contributed late in February, chances are you won’t receive your statement until sometime in March.
+Also, just double check you did not over contribute in your RRSP account.

 TIP: All my documents are digitized and go into a folder that is backed up.